 Most first-time buyers simply walk into a music shop and spend their hard-earned cash on the most attractive guitar they can find.
 The first and most important thing would be to learn about the top names in acoustic guitar manufacturing.

-Martin, Fender, Ibanez, and Yamaha are just some of the best-known brands.
+Martin, Fender, Ibanez, and Yamaha are just some of the perfect-known brands.
 While this is obviously not the only thing to consider, the brand will often assure you of a quality and reliable product.

 Consider the strings: